ansys/pyedb/doc/source/configuration/configuration_api_examples.rst

 See also
 --------

-* :doc:`file_architecture` — complete field-by-field reference for the JSON/TOML
+* :doc:`file_architecture`: complete field-by-field reference for the JSON/TOML
   file format produced by ``to_json()`` / ``to_toml()``.
-* :doc:`configuration_api_guide` — full API reference including all section
-  builders, parameter tables, and session-aware ``get()`` helpers.
+* :doc:`configuration_api_guide`: full API reference including all section builders, parameter tables, and session-aware ``get()`` helpers.
-* :doc:`../autoapi/pyedb/configuration/index` — AutoAPI class reference for
+* :doc:`../autoapi/pyedb/configuration/index`: AutoAPI class reference for
   every configuration module.